s-victor/TinyPedal/docs/customization.md

 ## Track map
 **This widget displays track map and standings.
 Note: at least one complete and valid lap is required to generate track map.**

+    display_orientation
+Set track map display orientation in degrees.
+For example, a `270` value will rotate map by `270` degrees clockwise.
+Default value is `0`, which always displays track map `North Up` in game's coordinate system.

     display_detail_level
 Sets detail level for track map.
 Default value is `1`, which auto adjusts map detail according to display size.
 Higher value reduces map detail and RAM usage, and may also help reduce rough edges from large map.
 Set to `0` for full detail.